Orlando Therapist Guides You in Choosing Your Word of the Year

 10. Create a Vision Board.

-If you have the opportunity to take this challenge even further create a vision board that illustrates how you see yourself carrying yourself through next year.
-You can cut pictures out of magazines or you can print pictures from the internet.
+If you have the opportunity to take this challenge even further, create a vision board that illustrates how you see yourself carrying yourself through next year.
+You can cut pictures out of magazines, or you can print pictures from the internet.
 Or you can sketch out your pictures.
 The goal is to create a physical representation of the visualization from above.

 The therapists at Mindful Living Counseling Orlando are here to help you live your best life.
 The highly trained Orlando therapists will give you the tools needed to start your healing journey.
 To get started on anxiety therapy one of our anxiety therapists in Orlando:

-Schedule a 15-minute phone consultation with an anxiety therapist.
+2. Schedule a 15-minute phone consultation with an anxiety therapist.

-Not Quite Ready for Anxiety Therapy?
+Not Quite Ready for Orlando Therapy?

-Our highly trained team will help you gain tools that will help you overcome any anxiety may be feeling to help you navigate the holidays.
+Our highly trained team will help you gain tools that will help you overcome any anxiety you may be feeling to help you navigate the holidays.
 If you’re not ready, we understand.
 Take all the time you need and reach out when it feels right.

-Additional Anxiety Resources
+Additional Orlando Therapy Resources

 About the Owner of Mindful Living Counseling